BitTheoryProject/eecs4314-reports/README.md

 ## Tutorial on Basics of LaTeX

 - Go to `/tutorial/report.tex` and see the basic syntax and the corresponding `/tutorial/report.pdf`.
-- NOTE: If the report contains svg files, you'll have to compile the latex file w/ the `-shell-escape` param. (ie. `pdflatex -shell-escape ./report.tex`)

 ## How to Update the Reports